The celebrities who have weighed in on Phillip Schofield’s This Morning and ITV exit

 The British TV world has been rocked by Phillip Schofield’s departure from ITV, the broadcaster he has worked at for more than two decades.

-Schofield, who presented the ITV daytime show This Morning with Holly Willoughby, announced his departure from the series earlier this month amid reports of a behind-the-scenes “feud” between him and Willoughby.
+Schofield, who presented the ITV daytime show This Morning with Holly Willoughby, announced his departure from the series in May amid reports of a behind-the-scenes “feud” between him and Willoughby.

-Then on Friday 26 May, the presenter, 61, announced he was quitting ITV altogether after admitting he’d had an “unwise” but “not illegal” affair with a much younger colleague on the show and lied about it to his employers at ITV, his colleagues and friends, his agents, the media and the public.
+The presenter, 61, later announced he was quitting ITV altogether after admitting he’d had an “unwise” but “not illegal” affair with a much younger colleague on the show and lied about it to his employers at ITV, his colleagues and friends, his agents, the media and the public.

 A number of TV personalities and celebrities have given their thoughts on Schofield’s shock exit.